Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Methods

-To analyze the representational similarity between neural networks and the mouse visual cortex at the population level under time-series stimuli, we should solve two main problems.
-Firstly, although the Allen Brain Observatory Visual Coding dataset is a massive dataset, neurons recorded in a cortical region are far fewer than units of a network layer's feature maps, making it difficult to directly compare representations of two systems.
-Secondly, we should use a metric that not only analyzes static properties in representations, but also preserves sequential relationships of time-series representations and analyzes dynamic properties.
-Here, we use the Time-Series Representational Similarity Analysis (TSRSA) based on Representational Similarity Analysis (RSA) \cite{kriegeskorte2008matching, kriegeskorte2008representational} which has been widely used for the comparison of neural representations \cite{kietzmann2019recurrence, mehrer2020individual, shi2019comparison, bakhtiari2021functional, conwell2021neural}.
-The original RSA focuses on the similarity between the neural representations to each pair of independent stimuli, whereas TSRSA quantifies the similarity among representations to time-series stimuli, taking into account temporal sequential relationships.
-We summarize the implementation of TSRSA as follows.
-First, through the preprocessing procedure for the neural dataset and the feature extraction procedure for neural networks, we obtain representation matrices \(R \in \mathbb{R}^{N \times M}\) from every layer of networks and every cortical region, where \(N\) is the number of units/neurons and \(M\) is the number of movie frame stimuli in chronological order.
-The column \(r_t\) of the representation matrix represents population responses to the movie frame \(t\).
-Secondly, for each column, using the Pearson correlation coefficient, we calculate the similarity between it and all subsequent columns one by one, yielding the representational similarity vector \(s_t\).
-The element \(s_{tp}\) of the similarity vector is \(Corr(r_t, r_{t+p})\), where \(0 < p < M-t\).
-Subsequently, we concatenate all vectors to obtain the complete representational similarity vector, which characterizes both the static and dynamic representations carried by a network layer or a cortical region.
-Finally, The Spearman rank correlation coefficient is used to quantify the similarity between two given vectors, which is also regarded as the representational similarity between two systems.
+We present Time-Series Representational Similarity Analysis (TSRSA) based on Representational Similarity Analysis (RSA) \cite{kriegeskorte2008matching,kriegeskorte2008representational}, which has been widely used for the comparison of neural representations \cite{kietzmann2019recurrence,mehrer2020individual,shi2019comparison,bakhtiari2021functional,conwell2021neural}.
+The original RSA focuses on the similarity between neural representations corresponding to each pair of independent stimuli, whereas TSRSA quantifies the similarity between representations corresponding to sequential stimuli, taking into account temporal sequential relationships.
+We detail the implementation of TSRSA as follows.
+First, we acquire representation matrices \(\mathbf{R}=\left(\mathbf{r}_1,\mathbf{r}_2,\ldots,\mathbf{r}_t,\ldots,\mathbf{r}_T\right)\in\mathbb{R}^{{N}\times{T}}\) from each layer of networks and each cortical region, where \(N\) is the number of units/neurons and \(T\) is the number of movie frames.
+The columns are arranged in chronological order, i.e. \(\mathbf{r}_t\) represents population responses to the movie frame \(t\).
+Second, we use the Pearson correlation coefficient to compute the similarity between each given column \(\mathbf{r}_t\) and all subsequent columns, yielding the representational similarity vector \(\mathbf{s}_t=\left(s_{t1},s_{t2},\ldots,s_{tp},\ldots\right)\).
+The element \(s_{tp}\) is \(\mathrm{Corr}\left(\mathbf{r}_t, \mathbf{r}_{t+p}\right)\), where \(0<p<T-t\).
+We then concatenate all vectors to obtain the complete representational similarity vectors \(\mathbf{S}_\mathrm{model}\) for a network layer and \(\mathbf{S}_\mathrm{cortex}\) for a cortical region, which extract both static features and temporal relationships of neural representations.
+Finally, we compute the Spearman rank correlation coefficient between \(\mathbf{S}_\mathrm{model}\) and \(\mathbf{S}_\mathrm{cortex}\) to quantify the similarity.
+Using this metric, we perform a layer-by-layer measurement for a network, evaluating all selected layers to visual cortical regions.
+Notably, when obtaining similarity vectors, we choose the Pearson correlation coefficient for computational efficiency, since both model features and neural data are very high-dimensional.
+On the other hand, the Spearman rank correlation coefficient is chosen to quantify the similarity between two visual systems due to its ability to better capture nonlinear relations.